 Reaction and Downtime

 Microdermabrasion is a cosmetic service that exfoliates the surface of the skin by removing the top layer of dead skin cells that can make the skin look dull.
-Microdermabrasion is performed by a device that “sprays” microcrystals of very fine, hard sand-like aluminum dioxide onto the surface of the skin removing the top layer and revealing the skin underneath.
-The procedure promotes the growth of new, younger skin by promoting collagen growth and working with the body’s natural healing process.
+Microdermabrasion is performed by a device that “sprays” microcrystals of very fine, hard sand-like aluminum dioxide onto the surface of the skin, removing the top layer and revealing fresh skin underneath.
+The procedure promotes growth of new, younger skin by stimulating some collagen growth and working with the body’s natural healing process.

-Microdermabrasion is not recommended for those with hyperpigmentation as it can exasperate the issue.
-It is used primarily for the following conditions:
+Microdermabrasion is not recommended for those with certain types of hyperpigmentation or moderate-severe rosacea as it can exasperate these issues.
+You can discuss these issues with our esthetician.
+Microdermabrasion is primarily used for the following conditions:

 - Removing black heads and white heads